 Instead, most people visit Munduk for a few days on their way to Lovina along the northern coast of Bali or before/after traveling to Ubud, which is about two hours from Munduk and Bedugul.

 Visiting Munduk before or after Canggu?
-Get in touch with Gede who is based near Canggu – he organized the majority of our long-distance transfers in Bali.
-We found that his rates were extremely fair, his vehicles are clean and he also provides a car/booster seat if you are traveling to Bali with children.
-The best way to contact Gede is via Whatsapp at +62 812 3689 2841.
-The car ride from Canggu to Munduk will cost approximately 500,000 IDR and take approximately 2 hours.
+I recommend contacting Gede (Whatsapp at +62 812 3689 2841) or Sudewa/Ani (Whatsapp at +62 819 9845 3366) for any long-distance transfers in Bali.
+We found that their rates are extremely fair, vehicles are clean and they can also provide a forward-facing car seat if you are traveling to Bali with children.
+The car ride from Canggu to Munduk or the international airport near Denpasar will cost approximately 500,000 IDR and take approximately 2 hours.

 You may also enjoy this Bali travel guide: 10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)